Bred for the Snow Country

-We are a small home based kennel, located on 110 acres of beautiful birch forest, right in the Golden Heart of Alaska.
-Arctic Akitas consists of me, Melissa, my husband Ben, our four year old daughter, and of course our pack of Akitas!
+We are a small home based kennel, located on 4 acres of beautiful birch forest, right in the Golden Heart of Alaska.
 Our dogs are survivors of the arctic conditions Fairbanks is known for, and loving it!
 They are strong physically, and in spirit, as was so important when they were doing their original job - hunting bears.
 We do have bears here, as well as moose, caribou, and other animals that our Akitas protect our property from.
+We raise both American and Japanese Akita Inu dogs, combining the best traits of both types, to produce the "ideal" Akita that every breeder hopes and prays for.
 We strive to produce sound Akitas with true instincts that hearken back to the old time, when dogs with curly tails, fluffy fur and pointy ears roamed the mountains of the Snow Country of Japan - wild at heart.

-Our kennels are in compliance with all AKC (American Kennel Club) regulations, and we are members in good standing of the TVKC (Tanana Valley Kennel Club).
-We breed both purebred AKC Akitas, as well as companion Akitas for those not interested in showing.
+Our kennels are in compliance with all AKC (American Kennel Club) regulations, we are USDA inspected and certified, and Alaska Business licensed.
+We breed, train and show purebred AKC Akitas, and place both show and companion Akitas into approved homes.
 We have both puppies, as well as the occasional older Akita available for adoption.
 Contact me to see what we have available at the moment.

 Gotta love that quizzical Akita expression